 Shoulder (shoulder push)

-Hand (punching, pushing, fingers, fist, palm etc.)
+Hand (punching, pushing, fingers to eyes, palm strike etc.)

 Legs (kicks, tripping, blocking with legs.)

 Foot work (specialised foot work, stance movement, and balance)

 The only techniques which Taekkyon does not teach, is what is known today as grappling.
 These are techniques used when lying on the ground as practiced in Judo and in Brazilian Jiu Jitsu.

 Taekkyon is based on rhythm, and timing is important.
 Punches, blocks, kicks are all performed to a rhythm whether it be irregular, or a constant smooth rhythm which can easily change.

 The strange and unpredictable rhythm of korean music has influenced korean dance and taekkyon.
 In fact the way a taekkyon practitioner moves resembals Korean traditional dance, as the stepping motion and bending of the knees are found in both.
 This old style of dance is not seen in Seoul any more, but is still found deep in the country side with the old folk.

 Taekkyon is a soft martial art, thus anger and aggressiveness are discouraged when learning taekkyon.
 In fact it will hinder one’s progress as one needs to remain relaxed.
 If one does not learn to relax, kicks and many other techniques of taekkyon will be difficult to master.
 During taekkyon practice, remaining natural and comfortable is encouraged in order to develop technique and power later on.

 Arms and legs are typically applied together to break the balance of the opponent.
 Should a Taekgyeon practitioner kick or trip the opponent, a hand or arm will usually be placed on the opponent’s upper body to also push or pull them off balance at the same time of the kick or trip.